cpbirch/balls/README.md

 ### Known issues

-1. If webgl is not supported by browser, it will not work.
-Well, Balls.!!!
+1. If webgl is not supported by browser/machine, it will not work.
+Well, Balls!!!

 ### License